microsoft/MixedRealityToolkit-Unity/Documentation/UpdatingToGA.md

 **Changes**

-- The `IMixedRealityEventSystem` old API methods `Register` and `Unregister` has been marked as Obsolete.
-They are preserved for backward compatibility.
+- The `IMixedRealityEventSystem` old API methods `Register` and `Unregister` have been marked as obsolete.
+They are preserved for backwards compatibility.
 - `InputSystemGlobalListener` has been marked as obsolete.
 Its functionality has not changed.
 - `BaseInputHandler` base class has been changed from `InputSystemGlobalListener` to `InputSystemGlobalHandlerListener`.
 This is a breaking change for any descendants of `BaseInputHandler`.

 **Motivation behind the change**

-Old event system Api `Register` and `Unregister` could potentially cause multiple issues in runtime, main being:
+The old event system API `Register` and `Unregister` could potentially cause multiple issues in runtime, main being:

-- If a component registers for global events, it would receive global input events of ALL types.
+- If a component registers for global events, it would receive global input events of *all* types.
-- If one of components on an object registers for global input events, all components on this object will receive global input events of ALL types.
+- If one of the components on an object registers for global input events, all components on this object will receive global input events of *all* types.
-- If two components on the same object register to global events, and then one is disabled in runtime, second stops receiving global events.
+- If two components on the same object register to global events, and then one is disabled in runtime, the second one stops receiving global events.

-New Api `RegisterHandler` and `UnregisterHandler`:
+New API `RegisterHandler` and `UnregisterHandler`:

 - Provides an explicit and granular control over which input events should be listened to globally and which should be focused-based.
 - Allows multiple components on the same object to listen to global events independently on each other.